-5 x grade 5 - 9 GCSE (or equivalent) subject passes with higher passes required for specific courses.
+$5 \times \text{grade } 5 - 9 \text{ GCSE (or equivalent)}$ subject passes with higher passes required for specific courses.

-In addition to the sixth form's minimum academic entry requirements pupils will need to satisfy minimum entrance requirements to the courses for which they are applying.
+In addition to the sixth form's minimum academic entry requirements pupils will need to satisfy minimum entrance requirements to the courses for which they are One click... makes it quick www.dudley.gov.uk/admissions applying.
 If either internal or external applicants fail to meet the minimum course requirements they will be given the opportunity of pursuing any alternative courses for which they do meet the minimum academic requirements.
-Course requirements are published annually in the college's prospectus and on its website.
+Course requirements are published annually in the school's prospectus and on its website.